varun6325/sysfoo/README.md

-This is a Sample Maven App, used for testing jenkins
+This is a Sample Maven App

+Used for testing jenkins, CI, pull requests policies